Indecisiveness: The Path to Inaction

 "All we have to decide is what to do with the time that is given to us," - Spoken by Gandalf the Grey in J.R.R.
 Tolkien's fantasy book series The Lord of the Rings.

 Have you ever deliberated on a decision so much that the opportunity slid away?

 Well, you are not alone.
-I would think it has happened to all of us more than once, frequently for some people, and scarcely for others.
+I want to think that it has happened to all of us more than once in our lifetime: frequently for some people and scarcely for others.

-I know it happens to me every once in a while regardless of all the personal work I have done.
-In the end, we are all human... human beings living a human life.
+I know it happens to me every once in a while, regardless of all the personal work I have done.
+In the end, we are all human beings: human beings living a human life.
 And the funny thing about decisions is that, at least in my experience, they can seem bigger inside of us than what they really are outside of us and vice versa.

 "Sometimes you make the right decision, sometimes you make the decision right." - Phil McGraw